Chieze-Franklin/Bolt.js-Book/apps-api.md

 ###response

-If the app is started successfully, the `body` field of the response should hold an app object.
+If the app is started successfully, the `body` field of the response should hold a context object.

 ###security